Ever hire someone and have it “just not work out”? How long did that take to figure out? Weeks? Days? Before your morning coffee?

 Hiring, firing and retention are some of the most difficult tasks that a business faces.
 And we all make mistakes.
 The tech industry is currently in the middle of a competitive hiring bubble and it’s really hard to find good people.
 It’s even harder to retain them.
 So how do you find good people, and keep them?

 We’ll show what mistakes we’ve made in our combined 30 years in open source and tech.

 Come learn from Selena Deckelmann and James Turnbull how to hire better, make people productive faster and retain them longer.

-James Turnbull is the author of seven technical books about open source software and is a long-time member of the open source community.
-James authored The Logstash Book and The Docker Book.
-He also wrote two books about Puppet (Pro Puppet and the earlier book about Puppet as well as Pro Linux System Administration, Pro Nagios 2.0, and Hardening Linux.
-For a real job, James is VP of engineering at Kickstarter and an advisor at Docker.
-He likes food, wine, books, photography, and cats.
+James Turnbull is the CTO of Empatico.
+A long-time member of the open source community, James is the author of nine technical books about open source software: The Terraform Book, The Art of Monitoring, The Logstash Book, The Docker Book, Pro Puppet, Pulling Strings with Puppet, Pro Linux System Administration, Pro Nagios 2.0, and Hardening Linux.
+He was formerly CTO at Kickstarter and an advisor at Docker.
+James likes food, wine, books, photography, and cats.
 He is not overly keen on long walks on the beach and holding hands.

 Selena Deckelmann is founder and COO of Prime Radiant.

 She’s a major contributor to PostgreSQL.
 She’s created three successful conference series about PostgreSQL, open source development and culture.
 She speaks internationally about free software, developer communities and trolling.
 Her interests include opening up government data with the City of Portland, urban chickens and finding ways to make databases run faster.

 You can find her on twitter at @selenamarie.